dylen400mh/binary-search-trees/README.md

 # Binary Search Tree Implementation

 This repository contains an implementation of a balanced binary search tree in JavaScript.
-The binary search tree is implemented using a `Node` class and a `Tree` class, along with various utility functions for insertion, deletion, traversal, balancing, and more.
+The binary search tree is implemented using a `Node` factory and a `Tree` factory, along with various utility functions for insertion, deletion, traversal, balancing, and more.

 ## Factory Functions